 Many Kubernetes users utilize Microsoft Azure or another public cloud provider to host their Kubernetes clusters.
-Using Azure resources for Kubernetes does not entail a commitment to the service provider.
+Using Azure resources for Kubernetes does not entail a commitment to the service provider as AKS security can also be leveraged.
 Kubernetes is a container-based platform that can quickly migrate from on-premises environments to the cloud and back again.

 When it comes to Kubernetes, these are the three best Azure solutions to employ.
 Third-party connectors with Azure are also available to assist you in managing your Kubernetes clusters.

 Azure Kubernetes Service (AKS) is a managed Azure service.
 Configure each worker node individually, and AKS takes care of everything else.
 There are just a few steps involved.